AAugustine/weather-app/README.md

 # Weather App

 This is a simple weather application built with React and TypeScript.
-It allows users to search for weather information based on their location
+It allows users to search for weather information based on their location.
+Built for knowledge and fun purposes.

 ## Technologies Used